 Tests and diagnosisBy Mayo Clinic staff

 - Pap test.
-During a Pap test, your doctor brushes cells from your cervix — the narrow neck of the uterus — and sends the sample to a lab to be examined for abnormalities.
+During a Pap test, your doctor scrapes and brushes cells from your cervix — the narrow neck of the uterus — and sends the sample to a lab to be examined for abnormalities.
 A Pap test can detect abnormal cells in the cervix, including cancer cells and cells that show changes (dysplasia) that increase the risk of cervical cancer.

 If you experience signs and symptoms of cervical cancer or if a Pap test has revealed cancerous cells, you may undergo further tests to diagnose your cancer.
 To make a diagnosis, your doctor may:

 - Take a sample of cervical cells.
-During a biopsy procedure your doctor removes a sample of unusual cells from your cervix using special biopsy tools.
+During a biopsy procedure, your doctor removes a sample of unusual cells from your cervix using special biopsy tools.

 - Remove a cone-shaped area of cervical cells.
 A cone biopsy (conization) — so called because it involves taking a cone-shaped sample of the cervix — allows your doctor to obtain deeper layers of cervical cells for laboratory testing.
-Your doctor may use a scalpel, laser or electrified wire loop to cut away the tissue.
+Your doctor may use a scalpel, laser or electrified wire loop to remove the tissue.

 - Visual examination of your bladder and rectum.
 Your doctor may use special scopes to see inside your bladder (cystoscopy) and rectum (proctoscopy).